Brompton-on-Swale: Community

 Brompton-on-Swale Church of England Primary School has around 140 pupils and was opened on the edge of the village in 1983.
-There are two public houses in Brompton-on-Swale named The Crown and The Farmer's Arms.
-There used to be a third public house on Station Road named King William IV which is a Grade II listed building.
-The village has a post office located within the local convenience store.
-There is a recreation ground with a community sports hall on the south side of the village which is home to the cricket teams.
-The cricket team play in the Darlington and District Crickety League.
+There are two public houses in Brompton-on-Swale, The Crown and The Farmer's Arms.
+There used to be a third public house on Station Road, the King William IV, which is a Grade II listed building.
+The village has a post office within the convenience store.
+There is a recreation ground with a community sports hall on the south side of the village, which is home to the cricket teams.
+The cricket teams play in the Darlington and District Cricket League.

 Religion

-St Paul's Church, Brompton-on-Swale was built in 1838 as a chapel of ease.
-It originally had a dual function, serving jointly as a schoolroom in its early days.
+St Paul's Church, Brompton-on-Swale, was built in 1838 as a chapel of ease.
+It originally also served as a schoolroom.
 It is a Grade II listed building.
 The Methodist chapel was built in 1890 and refurbished in 2007.
 It is part of the North Yorkshire Dales Methodist Circuit and is a Grade II listed building.